Date Joined: October 15, 2017

 Also Paolo Bacigalupi and I avoided his books like the Windup Girl.
 Then finally I succumbed at one of our real brick and mortar libraries.
 It just jumped out at me and I took it home.
 And found it irresistible.
 I feel kind of sad when I read his works and yet I cannot stop reading them.
 I have devoured all his stuff now and I have to wait for him to catch up to my voraciousness.

 Similarly, I'm waiting for the next William Gibson book to come out.
 I've read his books over & over.
 I tend to love his books on audio.
 They just sound beautiful read out loud.

-We watch Game of Thrones, NCID, P. Allen Smith Garden Home show, Mr, Robot, Barefoot Contessa, various animal, space, and science shows, and the news.
+We watch P. Allen Smith’s Garden Home show, Mr, Robot, Barefoot Contessa, Queen of the South, Counterpart, Rook, Fixer Upper, various animal, space, and science shows, and the news.

-News, I watch oodles of news I like to sweep across all the channels including international and business news.
+News, I watch oodles of news I like to sweep across all the channels including international and business and weather news.